Bachelor's degree Public relations Multilingual communication

-Public relations represent all the communication techniques which are used to build or improve the identity or the image of a company, a working institution, a service (public service or other).
+Public relations represent all the communication techniques which are used to build or improve the identity or the image of a company, a working institution or an administration.

 The internal public relations mainly focus on facilitating the communication between the different operators of the institutions and on creating trust.
-They work to create written media, when focusing on the long-term (welcome booklet, internal activities report…), on the mid-term (company log book, press review, idea box, intranet, e-newspaper…), or on the short-term (newsletter, internal memo, billboard…).
-They also use oral methods (presence on the ground, management, meetings, phone diary…) or audio-visual methods (company film, videoconference…)
+They work to create written media and focus on long-term (welcome booklet, internal activities report…), on mid-term (company logbook, press review, idea box, intranet, e-newspaper…), or on short-term goals (newsletter, internal memo, billboard…).
+They also use oral methods (presence in the field, management, meetings, phone diary…) and audiovisual methods (company film, videoconference…).

 External public relations are aimed at designing an external communication plan, using in particular:

-“Corporate” documents (external journal, activities report of the company, website, external video, poster, triptych…)
+- Corporate documents (external journal, activity report of the company, website, external video, poster, triptych…)

-The events (shows aimed at gaining patronage, sponsorship, institution tours, open doors days, seminars, exhibitions, trade fairs, symposia and conventions).
+- Events (shows aimed at gaining patronage or sponsorship, institution tours and open days, seminars, exhibitions, fairs, symposia and congresses).

-Firmly settled in the actual realities increasingly using the foreign languages in the communication and public relations, the “modern languages” section is built upon 3 lines:
+Firmly rooted in the current reality of the ever increasing use of foreign languages in communication and public relations, the multilingual communication section is structured around 3 main themes:

-- Besides English and Dutch (or German) languages which are compulsory, we propose an additional foreign language: Spanish, Italian, Dutch or German
+- Besides the English and Dutch languages which are compulsory, the students choose an additional foreign language: Spanish, Italian or German.

-- You will also receive a practical approach of the culture related to this additional foreign language.
+- A practical approach of the culture related to this foreign language.